-58 Convention No. 189 explicitly recognize that domestic workers are more vulnerable to abuse, harassment and violence (article 5).
+Convention No. 189 explicitly recognize that domestic workers are more vulnerable to abuse, harassment and violence (article 5).

-- ▶ The Strategic Plan for Migration for 2015-2020 of Portugal envisaged measures for preventing and combatting labour exploitation of foreign workers who are not authorized to work, including by reinforcing inspections of employment entities, and disseminating information on the rights and obligations of immigrant workers. - ▶ In Slovenia, when migrants in an irregular situation are found during an inspection, they are informed about their rights through the record of the inspection, through a document that includes information on claiming back pay.
+- ▶ In Italy, if the National Labour Inspectorate detects third-country nationals working and staying irregularly in the country during an inspection, it gives the workers a form with information on their rights, their employer's obligation to pay outstanding wages, pension, and social insurance contributions, and how to enforce workers' rights against the employer.
+The workers are also informed of how to report to the police and seek redress (FRA-EU, 2021). - ▶ The Strategic Plan for Migration for 2015-2020 of Portugal envisaged measures for preventing and tackling labour exploitation of foreign workers who are not authorized to work, including by reinforcing inspections of employment entities, and disseminating information on the rights and obligations of immigrant workers. - ▶ In Slovenia, when migrants in an irregular situation are found during an inspection, they are informed about their rights through the record of the inspection, through a document that includes information on claiming back pay.
 If necessary, interpretators may be involved (EU-FRA-2021)

-Similarly, public service providers should be exempt from reporting the irregular status of migrant workers so as to allow irregular-status migrant workers, to the extent necessary to access health care, education, and other public services, without prejudicial consequences as a result of their irregular status (EU-FRA,2011).
+Similarly, public service providers should be exempt from reporting the irregular status of migrant workers so as to allow irregular-status migrant workers, to the extent necessary to access health care, education, and other public services, without prejudicial consequences as a result of their irregular status (EU-FRA 2011).
 This policy should be applied to providers of information, legal aid and administrative or judicial protection that safeguard irregular status migrant workers from reprisals in the workplace for claiming their rights.

 As stated earlier in this report, international human rights law recognizes that migrants in an irregular situation should not be treated as criminals or as national or public security threats based solely on their migration status (UN-CMW 2009 and 2012 and 2017b; UN-HRC 2012, para.
 13).
 Such treatment can lead to other human rights violations, including arbitrary detention, discrimination, and ability to access critical health care, housing, education, or other rights.
-In practice, certain forms of irregular migration are rectifiable, not through criminal enforcement, but through administrative actions on the part of relevant government ministries (ILO 2020j, 4-5).
+In practice, certain forms of irregular migration are rectifiable, not through criminal enforcement, but through administrative actions on the part of relevant government ministries (ILO 2020i, 4-5).